-Step 5: Replace the Fuel Filter in an ECHO String Trimmer
+Step 5: Replace the Fuel Filter

 Another area where dirt can get into the system and contaminate the engine is through the fuel system.
 A fuel filter is used to strain the fuel in the fuel tank before it enters the fuel pickup tube.

 The fuel filter should be replaced annually and more often if you find you are running a dirty tank of fuel.

 - Wipe around the fuel cap to remove dirt.

 - Take note of where the fuel filter is positioned so the new filter can be placed in the same position in the tank.

 - Pull the filter out of the fuel tank.
 A clean bent wire may help you pull it out of the tank

 - Holding the fuel line and fuel filter, gently pull the filter out of the fuel line.
 Don’t allow the ring clip to come off of the fuel line.

 - Install a new fuel filter into the fuel line with the ring clip over the fuel line and fuel filter male end to secure the fuel line to the filter.